 • Preventive strategies for parents of teenagers

-If you or a loved one is using or addicted to methamphetamine, do not hesitate to call a meth hotline to get answers to all your questions, free of cost, and in complete confidentiality.
+If you or a loved one is using methamphetamine, do not hesitate to call our meth hotline.
+Get answers to all your questions, free of cost, and in complete confidentiality.

 person in telephone box